Michael McFadyen's Scuba Diving Web Site

 We head west and stop at the Yellow Bus.
 This is an old South Australia double decker bus abandoned out here in the desert.
 God only knows how it got here!

-Old Strezlecki TrackOld Strezlecki Track
+Old Strzelecki TrackOld Strzelecki Track

-Old Strezlecki TrackOld Strezlecki Track
+Old Strzelecki TrackOld Strzelecki Track

 From here we go to Merty Merty but you do not see the homestead as it is well set back off the road.
-We decide to take the Old Strezlecki Track which basically follows the Strezlecki Creek.
+We decide to take the Old Strzelecki Track which basically follows the Strzelecki Creek.
 It is in good condition and I cannot understand why it may have been closed as there is no evidence of water.
 We stop for lunch just past here and the bus passes us.
 There are many oil fields along here, with single oil rigs pumping up and down, just like you see in movies set in Texas.
 We catch up with the bus at the Moomba Road as they have stopped for lunch.
 We decide to stay on the Old Track again.
 This is very rough for the first 20 kilometres, only 30 to 40 kmh but then it gets better.

 Cullyamurra Waterhole